Do you want to ensure you get credit for all of your work?

 Has your name changed or has your work ever been linked to someone else with the same name?
 Are you fed up with entering the same information time and again when publishing articles, applying for funding, or transferring between organisations?

 The international ORCID identifier (Open Researcher and Contributor ID) will provide you with a permanent and unique digital identifier.
 It’s a series of numbers that will distinguish you from other researchers.
-There are currently 2.9 million ORCID identifiers in use across the globe.
+There are currently about 4 million ORCID identifiers in use across the globe.

 - resolves confusion arising from name changes, researchers with the same name, or different ways of writing a person’s name.

 - enables your research outputs to be automatically linked to each other.

 - will, over time, reduce the need to enter the same personal and publication data into many different systems.